rrifafauzikomara/FlutterVSNative/README.md

 <img src="Screenshoot/result.png" width="1000" height="200">

 *Note : In this sample apps, I don't use any image / asset between Flutter and Android.
 I just build some UI in XML file for Android, and build some Widget for UI using StatelessWidget in Flutter.

+### Contribute
+Feel free to contribute or create a new pull request if you have a solution to reduce the size of the Flutter apk.